Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Odometer reading

-Keep in mind that you’ll need to provide your full name, email address, phone number, and mailing address before Canadian Black Book provides you with your car’s value.
+Keep in mind that you’ll need to provide your full name, email address, phone number, and mailing address before Canadian Black Book can provide you with your car’s value.

 What Affects Your Car Value in Canada?

-In addition to the factors listed above, there are a few other elements that will impact your car’s value:
+There are key elements that will impact your car’s value:

 Damage History